Key Takeaways

 Chemical treatments and equipment create injury risks, while high customer traffic increases slip-and-fall exposure.
 Professional errors in treatments need coverage, and salon equipment requires protection.

-Getting the right mix of coverage means you'll have proper financial protection when you file a claim.
-The best combination of business insurance depends on your operations and the unique risks your industry faces.
+The right combination of business insurance depends on your operations and the unique risks your industry faces.

 Most business owners know they need GL coverage but aren't sure where to start.
-Whether you're wondering "Do I need general liability insurance?" or you've already decided you need coverage, the application process is straightforward.
-Many insurers can even provide same-day quotes with quick approval for standard businesses.
+The application process is straightforward, and many insurers provide same-day quotes with quick approval for standard businesses.

 1. 1